Professional wrestling championship: Gimmick/style championships

-A modern take on the traditional TV title is the Impact Digital Media Championship, which was created in 2021 and defended primarily on Impact Wrestling's online platforms.

-In 2021, AEW introduced the first TV title specifically for female wrestlers, the AEW TBS Championship, named for the network that is the home of Dynamite as of January 5, 2022, serving as the counterpart to the male TNT Championship.
+A modern take on the traditional TV title are internet championships.
+As professional wrestling began having events on streaming and online platforms, some promotions modified their television championships to be promoted as internet championships to reflect this.
+Examples of this include the TNA Digital Media Championship, which was created in 2021 and defended up to 2025, where the full match are free to watch on to TNA's online platforms and YouTube.
+In 2024, WWE introduced the Speed Championship for the men and women division.
+The title was doubly named after the Twitter exclusive streaming show WWE Speed and due to the five-minute time limit of title matches (non-title Speed matches have a three-minute time limit).
+Since August 2025, the titles will no longer be defended on WWE Speed.

 Tag team championships

-Tag team championships are yet another different form of wrestling title.
+Tag team championships are yet another different form of wrestling titles.
 Some consider it to be a style championship, but tag team championships are unique in their ability to include multiple wrestlers on teams competing for multiple belts.
 The most common form of tag team championships are in 2-on-2 format, which is often implicitly understood.
 Other tag team championships include 3-on-3 and 4-on-4 formats, which are often explicitly stated within the championship name to distinguish them from the 2-on-2 championships.
 Some teams may invoke what is called the Freebird Rule, in which a stable of three or more wrestlers are all officially recognized as champion, allowing any pairing of the stable's members to defend the championship.
 This rule is most commonly applied to the standard 2-on-2 tag team championship, though it has also been applied to the other variants.

 Tag team championships are also often combined with regional modifiers, gimmick modifiers, gender modifiers, and weight class modifiers to further distinguish them.
 In such cases, the primary title is usually called the world tag team championship, with the other championships seen as secondary titles.

 Examples of 2-on-2 tag team championships: